jhc-systems/redsniff/README.md

       '[s]earch'

 By contrast, using WebDriver directly would have resulted in just `ElementNotFoundException` in most cases, and it may take you some time to realise you had misspelled the element name.

+###Why 'redsniff'?
+Because, when your test fails and goes red, this can help you sniff out the reason.
+Also, "_hamcrest_" is an anagram of "_matchers_", which is the core concept in that library, and so this is an anagram of "finders", which is the main concept in this library.

+Well, nearly, there's an extra 'f' but nothing is ever perfect - which is why we need flexible test frameworks.

+##Goal
+redsniff aims to make the writing and understanding of the intent of tests easier, whilst diagnosing clearly why they fail, which is often a frustrating and time-consuming process when we first write the test.

+It also
+* allows for less brittle tests by allowing you to specify as much or as little as you need
+* is highly composable - expressions can be plugged together like Lego
+* deals with synchronization issues particularly for AJAX-enabled apps, where elements can appear and disappear
+* particular support for testing tables of data, including csv downloads
+* easy support for creating custom abstractions specific to your web app and domain

+Whatever you can express should do what you'd expect it to do by examining the expression.